gupta-navya/ENGG1340-GROUP-150-PROJECT/README.md

 4. Chan Pak Tung - Word Search Game, video
 //Game description written by Adel Kussainova 3036385731

+Compilation and execution instructions:
+    download all files into one folder
+    open the folder on your terminal
+    write command: make
+    write command: ./finalgame
+    have fun playing!

 Game title: Doggie Day Care

 Game description: